 - Economic opportunity: Increasing sustainable livelihood opportunities by supporting small and medium enterprises, including farmers and small agro-businesses, to adopt improved operational, production and marketing practices.
 Helping people build livelihoods through market-based skills development and work placement.

 - Water: Rehabilitating water and sanitation infrastructure in schools and rural villages.
 Improving basic water, sanitation and hygiene facilities for refugees living in informal tent settlements, collective shelters and unfinished rented apartments.

 All stories about Lebanon

-Lebanon, Syria: In the news: One million Syrian refugee children
+Lebanon, Syria: In the news: The cost of war on Syrian refugee children

-Iraq, Jordan, Lebanon, Syria: Syria: An ongoing crisis
+Iraq, Jordan, Lebanon, Syria: Syria: Three years in crisis